Follow the link for an updated version of Then and Now: Van Gogh”Starry Night over the Rhone”

 Thanks Andy – yes it was good to have a focus for exploring the place.
 While I had hoped for the stars to be out, the low clouds actually gave the scene more of a ‘glow’ 🙂

 What a great comparison.
 I can see some stars and halos around them.
 How well Vincent captured them.
 Only the modern lights, bridge and still water are different.

 A wonderful photo Jerry.

 Thanks Maureen – We really enjoyed doing the comparison.
 The ‘stars’ are actually where rain landed on the lens and made a halo around some refracted light – but I liked the effect.
 The water was made still by the long exposure – in that respect Van Gogh was more accurate than my photo! 🙂

 Your email address will not be published.
 Required fields are marked *

 Notify me of new posts by email.

-Tones and Tints is my personal take on creativity, and using the process of journalling to capture ideas, and develop skills.
+Tones and Tints is my personal take on sketching, and I use it to develop my skills.